IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Add Hellion Army progress Bar, Vibranium Stuff (including Resonating Crystal Enemy and Seismic Resonator Ore Creator), Aurora Gear and finish Luminous Alter Tile Entity!
 -Add Hellion army bar, STILL!

-Todo-Aurora Gear, Finish Vibranium Summon headpiece and enemies, Seismic Resonantor to create the ore, Add Hellion checkpoints!, Add Dropper, Finish Luminious Alter (effects)
+Todo-Aurora Gear, Finish Vibranium enemies, Seismic Resonantor to create the ore, Add Hellion checkpoints!, Add Dropper, Finish Luminious Alter (effects)
--A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!
+Battle Hud for L.Wraith to tell HP left and show what armor sets are active -A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!

 Changelog: